How to Order Furniture

 Disposal of Old Furniture and Appliances

 The disposal of school assets is covered under state and local law.
 First, ask around to see if another department can use your cast-offs.
-Try email and Campus Currents.
+Try email and City Notes.
 Next, inquire if Buildings/Grounds can take to warehouse storage (very limited).
 If not, complete a “Recommendation to Dispose of District Property” form, available from the Office of the Vice Chancellor of Administration and Finance.
 This form must be approved by the Board of Trustees before any item can be sold, donated, destroyed or recycled.
 Allow one month.
 If approved, you will be notified of the action to take.
+Surplus items may be auctioned with Bay City Surplus firstname.lastname@example.org.

-If the item has a SFCCD Asset tag on it, you must notify John Bilmont of the tag number.
+If the item has a SFCCD Asset tag on it, you must notify the Controller of the tag number.

-Computers: Computers and printers cannot be thrown in the trash as they are considered hazardous waste.
-Please contact Carlita Martinez with the Recycling Program X3337 for more information.
-Be sure to scrub your hard drive before disposal.
+Computers,Monitors, A/V:: Computers and printers cannot be thrown in the trash as they are considered hazardous waste. e sure to scrub your hard drive before disposal.